Last updated on August 4th, 2022

-If you’re concerned about aldeydes in your e-liquid, check out our most popular post…
+If you’re concerned about aldehydes in your e-liquid, check out our most popular post…

 The bigger concern is that some people have been led to believe that vaping devices naturally deliver this compound.
 Some people even believe the parts contain this compound.
 Sensational news stories that make such claims are being debunked by many respected researchers.
 The fact is, vaping product hardware is composed of parts commonly used in hundreds of thousands of electronic devices.

 According to the National Institutes of Health and BioMed Central vaping emits 0.007 parts per million (PPM) of formaldehyde.
 About the same amount, 0.005 PPM is found in a kindergarten room.

-Under certain conditions; however, e-cigarettes can delivery formaldehyde hemiacetals. (more on hemiacetals in a bit).
+Under certain conditions; however, e-cigarettes can deliver formaldehyde hemiacetals. (more on hemiacetals in a bit).

 This may be potentially dangerous to your health if you continually vape at extremely high wattage levels using an advanced vape mod – one that lets you manually adjust the device’s temperature, and one that is devoid of any safety features.

 If the wattage is set too high for the atomizer coils, they can’t handle the resistance so, they start to burn.
 As a result, formaldehyde hemiacetals are released.

 Vapers do not tolerate this type of vaping, in fact, the taste is so horrible, they never vape at extremely high temperatures which produce what’s called “Dry Hits”.
 Here’s a popular chart used by advanced vapers to avoid burning their throats and their atomizers.